The Promise of ARV-Based Microbicides

 A range of microbicides containing different ARVs are now in preclinical development and clinical trials.
 One microbicide is in late-stage clinical trials: the monthly dapivirine vaginal ring, developed by IPM.

-Other products in IPM's pipeline include a multipurpose vaginal ring that would prevent HIV and unintended pregnancy in one product and is expected to enter a Phase I trial in early 2017, a vaginal tablet that uses an ARV with a new mechanism of action and entered a Phase I study in 2015 that will inform the development of a long-acting vaginal ring, and combination ARV vaginal rings.
+Other products in IPM's pipeline include a multipurpose vaginal ring that would prevent HIV and unintended pregnancy in one product and that entered a Phase I trial in 2017, a vaginal tablet that uses an ARV with a new mechanism of action and entered a Phase I study in 2015 that will inform the development of a long-acting vaginal ring, and combination ARV vaginal rings.

 As is the case with HIV treatment, microbicides based on combinations of ARVs that target different points in the HIV life cycle may offer greater protection than a single drug alone.